parryc/thevoid/templates/leflan/language_azeri.md

 ② Using [ki](#ki), place the "in order to" clause after _ki_ in the [Optative](#optative). <ex>_Sən idman etməlisən ki, güclü olasan._ ⧸ You must do sports, in order to be strong.</ex>

+## Emphatic Expressions

+In music or poetry, and occasionally in spoken language, emphatic "I/you/we/etc. are" statements can be made by attaching the copula to the personal pronoun, followed by the adjective.
+For example, <ex>_Sənsən qəşəng_ ⧸ YOU are pretty</ex>, as opposed to a neutral statement like _Sən qəşəngdir_.
+Other pronouns can be used, each taking their specific ending.

+## Direct and Indirect Speech (demək ki)

+Direct speech is offset with quotes and followed by a conjugated form of `demək:to say`.
+Thus, <ex>_Mən ona "sağa dön" dedim_ ⧸ I said to him "turn to the right".</ex>

+Compare with marking indirect speech, where `ki` is used: <ex>_Mən ona dedim ki, sağa dönsün_ ⧸ I said to him that he must turn to the right</ex>.
+This second example is a bit hard to translate, as _-sin_ here is the 3rd person imperative marker.

 # Adverbs

 Adverbs can often be formed by dropping the infinitive marker (`-mAQ`), adding `-A` and duplicating the word.
 For instance, `baxa-baxa:watchingly` (from `baxmaq:to watch`) or `gülə-gülə:laughingly` (from `gülmək:to laugh`).